Calculation

 Note:

-When selected calibration file from the current project (stored in Calib subdirectory) a relative file path is used, otherwise is used an absolute file path.
-After changing or copying the method file to different location (e.g. different Project), its necessary to update the path to calibration file.
+When the selected calibration file is located in the current project (stored in the Calib subdirectory), the relative file path is used.
+Otherwise, the absolute file path is used.
+After changing or copying a method file to a different location (e.g., a different Project), its necessary to update the path to the used calibration file.

 View